ethereum-optimism/monitorism/op-monitorism/global_events/README.md

 version: 1.0
 name: Template SafeExecution Events (Success/Failure) L1 # Please put the L1 or L2 at the end of the name.
 priority: P5 # This is a test, so it is a P5
-#If addresses is empty like below it will watch all addresses otherwise you can address specific addresses.
+#If addresses are empty like below, it will watch all addresses; otherwise, you can address specific addresses.
 addresses:
   # - 0xbEb5Fc579115071764c7423A4f12eDde41f106Ed # Specific Addresses /!\ We are not supporting EIP 3770 yet, if the address is not starting by 0x, this will panic by safety measure.
 events: